 Browse document list

-Once a user is in the document list, the volumes can be filtered by date (year(s) or month(s) and year(s)), type, era and class.
+Once a user is in the document list, the volumes can be filtered by date (year(s) or month(s) and year(s)), type, era, class and (in the case of IOR/G Factory Records volumes) region.

 The list can also be sorted (in ascending or descending order) by title, date, British Library reference, document type, module or era, by clicking the triangle next to your chosen attribute.